Language is extremely important to us all.

 Similarly for young people with autism we recognise some prefer to be autistic people, others a person with ASD, others a person on the autistic spectrum.
 We’ll go with whatever they prefer as an individual.

 The opposite of disabled is non-disabled, not able bodied.
+We avoid normal – nobody likes to be thought of as not normal.

 Some tips on communication and behaviour